 Path 2: The Young Priest Initiative

 The Young Priest Initiative (YPI) is a vehicle for finding, forming and supporting the young leaders of the Diocese of Virginia.
-It allows young adults (college juniors through 25 years old) to discern a call to leadership outside of the typical parish setting, a setting not always available to college-aged Episcopalians.
-Despite the name, seekers don’t have to feel called to the priesthood to apply.
-Those who feel a call to any type of leadership in the Church are also encouraged to apply.
+It allows seekers in their twenties to discern a call to leadership outside of the typical parish setting, a setting not always available to college-aged and young-professional Episcopalians.
+Despite the name, seekers don’t have to feel called to the priesthood to apply; those who feel a call to any type of leadership in the Church are encouraged to apply.
 More info on YPI.

 Next Steps: Formation for Leadership, Applying for Postulancy